| "My lord?" The voice

 Dawn, breaking through the carantaur trees, was filtering into

 through the sleeping guests.
-She, and three other serving ellith,

 Míriel looked longingly at the velvet-covered couple at

 the centre of the threshing floor.
-What would she not have given

-to spend a night with Lord Legolas?
-But what chance had a serving
+What would she not have given to spend a night with Lord Legolas?

-elleth?
-Even the ellith who had been chosen for the ceremony,
+But what chance had a serving elleth?
+Even the ellith who had

-rumour she had heard in the kitchens was truethat Lord Legolas
+had been disappointed, if the rumour she had heard in the kitchens

-had chosen a woman as his lady.
+was truethat Lord Legolas had chosen a woman as his lady.

-is the luckiest lady in Middle Earth.
+she is the luckiest lady in Middle-earth.

 She crossed to the table and began clearing away the debris,